 7th round of the Philipp-Schwartz-Initiative funding programme

-The funding program of the Philipp Schwartz Initiative for persecuted researchers enters the 7th round.
-Universities and research institutions as well as non-university institutions can once again apply for funding to accept researchers at risk.
+Universities and research institutions as well as non-university institutions can apply for funding to accept researchers at risk within the Philipp Schwartz-Initiative.
 Successful institutions will receive funding to grant fellowships to successfully nominated threatened scientists and scholars for research stays in Germany of initially up to 24 months.
 An extension of up to 12 months can be granted in the framework of a co-financing model.

 The Alexander von Humboldt Foundation, with the support of the Federal Foreign Office, has launched the fourth round of the Philipp Schwartz Initiative.
 The programme supports researchers who seek protection in Germany because they are threatened with war or persecution in their home countries.
 The initiative will enable universities and research institutions in Germany to take on endangered foreign researchers as Philipp Schwartz scholarship holders for two years so that they can continue their work.